quantuminformation/ai-agent-toolkit/docs/workflows/codex_cli_setup.md

 3. Log in with your browser.
 The CLI listens on the container side of port `1455`, so just make sure you publish the same port when you run Docker.
-   If your CLI version supports `--port`, pass it explicitly to avoid the callback using a different value:
+   If your CLI version supports `--port`, pass it explicitly to avoid the callback using a different value.
+The CLI prints `Starting local login server on http://localhost:1455` when the listener is ready—if you do not see that line, wait a second before opening the browser link:

    ```bash
    codex auth login --port 1455